troycomi/snakemake-training/2_containers/README.md

 From there, we can find the docker pull command:
 `docker pull biocontainers/samtools:v1.3_cv3`.
-*Even if you want the latest version, I highly recommend setting to the latest version!* That way you control when an updated version of software gets used.
+*Even if you want the latest version, I highly recommend setting to the latest version!* That way you control when an updated version of software gets used in your analysis.

 To convert the pull command to a singularity url, prepend `docker://` to the container name.
 Within the Snakefile, we add the singularity directive to